mortimus-p/T-cell-microvilli/README.md

 Detecting and tracing actin protrusions in T-cells.

-This repository contains the scripts used to detect and track actin protrusions used in the manuscript: "Nanoconfinement as a mechanobiological stimulus to boost T-cell activation and expansion" by Aramesh et al.
+This repository contains the scripts used to detect and track actin protrusions used in the manuscript: "Nanoconfinement of Microvilli Alters Gene Expression and Boosts T cell Activation" by Aramesh et al.

 The following Python package versions are used:<br>
 <pre>